Mahoning Valley Building A Addition

 The project enhances access and wayfinding by adding 171 new parking spaces and creating a new front door for the ‘A’ building.
 The new addition includes 47 exam rooms and shell space for 14 additional exam rooms and a future data center.
 Other spaces include a Sports Rehabilitation area, regionalized registration area and public amenities.
 The renovation portion of this project includes the lobby and a small section of the Hemo/Oncology Suite for the inclusion of palliative care.

 The exam rooms are grouped into three “neighborhoods” with 14-18 exam rooms each.
-One neighborhood, with 18 exam rooms, will be occupied by Akron Children’s Hospital Pediatrics for Primary Care services.
+One neighborhood, with 18 exam rooms, is occupied by Akron Children’s Hospital Pediatrics for Primary Care services.
 The other two neighborhoods, with 14-15 exam rooms each, were designed for multiple subspecialties.

 The Surgical neighborhood includes the following sub-specialties: